JetBrains/kotlin-web-site/docs/topics/gradle.md

 apply plugin: 'kotlin'
 ```

-It's not recommended that you apply Kotlin plugins with `apply` in Gradle Kotlin DSL – [see why](#using-gradle-kotlin-dsl).
+Applying Kotlin plugins with `apply` in the Kotlin Gradle DSL is not recommended – [see why](#using-the-gradle-kotlin-dsl).

 ### Kotlin and Java sources

-Kotlin sources can be stored with Java sources in the same folder, or placed to different folders.
-The default convention is using different folders:
+Kotlin sources and Java sources can be stored in the same folder, or they can be placed in different folders.
+The default convention is to use different folders:

 ```groovy
 project